LudvigAnderson/loan-risk-analyser/README.md

 # Loan Risk Analyser

 This project uses the Lending Club data set to predict the survival time (time until default) for loan applicants.
+See the individual folders for more detailed README.md files.

 ## Model Training

-`model_training/` is actually more of an ML pipeline, and does the following:
+`model_training/` implements the ML pipeline, and does the following:
 1. Retrieves a filtered Lending Club data set from Google Cloud Storage,
 2. Trains an XGBoost model with the Accelerated Failure Time (AFT) model as objective,
 3. Uses debiased/double ML to find the causal effect of interest rate on default rate,